A few years ago, I was trying to learn SEO.

 Once you are done with that open a spreadsheet and sort all the keywords as per their Keyword Difficulty(took this metric from Ahrefs but you can take it from any SEO tool out there).

 Add the keywords in the increasing order of their keyword difficulty and start writing & publishing your content like a maniac.

-SEO take years because we let them look it like that.
+SEO takes years because we let them look like that.

 - Never forget to cross-link your content.

-- Never compromise with your quality of the content.
+- Never compromise the quality of the content.

 - Never forget to continuously update your content(Google loves the smell of fresh content).

 - Never forget the key part i.e. low-competition keywords.
 Happy ranking 🙂